tuchandra/sitev2/content/self/reading_list.md

 ## Talks
 [Getting specific about algorithmic bias](https://www.youtube.com/watch?v=S-6YGPrmtYc) by Rachel Thomas, from the USF Center for Applied Data Ethics.
 Found from Twitter, the author of the [biased algorithms NYT article](https://www.nytimes.com/2019/12/06/business/algorithm-bias-fix.html) (Sendhil Mullainathan) retweeted.
 Also the [Twitter chain](https://twitter.com/math_rachel/status/1191069453389189122).

-## Post ideas
-Brains are black boxes, too - something that Kidd said in the [2020 predictions](https://venturebeat.com/2020/01/02/top-minds-in-machine-learning-predict-where-ai-is-going-in-2020/) article

-Who is responsible for (mis)use of tools?
-The OpenAI debate about GPT2, other advances in language models, deepfakes, etc ...
-Kidd talked about this in the article above too.